-Actuarial Funding Policy Actuarial Value of Assets: The market value of assets less unrecognized returns in each of the last five years.
+Actuarial Funding Policy

+Actuarial Value of Assets: The market value of assets less unrecognized returns in each of the last five years.
 Unrecognized return is equal to the difference between the actual and expected returns on a market value basis and is recognized over a five-year period.
-Based on the funding policy most recently adopted by the Retirement Board, effective with the July 1, 2020 valuation, the Actuarial Value of Assets will not be reduced by 1% of the market value of assets as a non-valuation reserve.
+Based on the funding policy adopted by the Retirement Board in 2019, effective with the July 1, 2020 valuation, the Actuarial Value of Assets is not reduced by 1% of the market value of assets as a non-valuation reserve.
 Actuarial Cost Method: Entry Age Actuarial Cost Method.
 Entry Age equals attained age less years of service.
 Normal Cost and Actuarial Accrued Liability are calculated on an individual basis and are based on costs allocated as a level percent of salary, with Normal Cost determined as if the current benefit accrual rate had always been in effect.
 Amortization Policy: The July 1, 2019 Unfunded Actuarial Accrued Liability is amortized over a fifteen-year period commencing July 1, 2019 (fully amortized as of July 1, 2034).
 Any subsequent changes in Surplus or Unfunded Actuarial Accrued Liability are amortized over separate fifteen-year periods.
 All amortization amounts are determined in equal dollar amounts over the amortization period.
 The Board may, by resolution, adopt a separate period of not more than thirty years to amortize the change in Surplus or Unfunded Actuarial Accrued Liability resulting from an unusual event, plan amendment or change in assumptions or methods.
-Changed Actuarial Assumptions: Same as those shown in the July 1, 2020 actuarial valuation report for the Retirement Plan except for net investment return.
-Changed Actuarial Funding Policy: The following items in the actuarial funding policy have been changed since the prior valuation as adopted by the Retirement Board as of December 18, 2019: Actuarial Value of Assets: The market value of assets less unrecognized returns in each of the last five years.
-Unrecognized return is equal to the difference between the actual and expected returns on a market value basis and is recognize over a five-year period.
-As directed by the Retirement Office, the actuarial value of assets is reduced by 1% as an amount classified as a non-valuation reserve to develop the net actuarial value of assets.
+Changed Actuarial Assumptions: There have been no changes in actuarial assumptions since the last valuation.

-Exhibit II: Summary of Plan Provisions
+Exhibit 2: Summary of Plan Provisions